go.to/ 1983 1984 1986 1987 1988 1989 1992 1993 1995 1999 2000 2004 2008

 Absolute ABBA - UK

-An ABBA The Golden Box was released in Sweden in 1988 and it contained all studio ABBA albums except "Ring Ring" Even the double LP "ABBA The Singles The First Ten Years" was included in this package.
+An ABBA The Golden Box was released in Sweden in 1988 and it contained all ABBA studio albums except "Ring Ring" Even the double LP "ABBA The Singles The First Ten Years" was included in this package.
 The cover pictures were taken from the "Voulez-Vous" photo session.
 The albums were listed in slightly different order than their original release years.
 The first LP was "ABBA" referred to the years 1974-75, the second LP was "Waterloo" surprisingly referred to the year 1976 as well as "Arrival".
 The only explanation can be that the LP "Waterloo" included in the box was the 1976 re-release of the original album.
 The box was issued by book company "Bokorama" and it was only a club release not a commercial one.
 It can explain why this box is extremely rare and hard to find.

 The Christmas compilation